apache/tvm/docs/how_to/deploy/adreno.rst

    ./tests/scripts/ci.py adreno -i # Launch a new shell on the anreno docker source  tests/scripts/setup-adreno-env.sh -e tracker -p 9190

-Now, the below comand can run TVM RPC on remote android device with id "abcdefgh".
+Now, the below comand can run TVM RPC on remote android device with id ``abcdefgh``.

 ::